 SW8’s regeneration attracts new businesses

-“The new businesses opening up in Nine Elms are very exciting,” says Fiona.
+“The new businesses opening up in Nine Elms are very exciting,” say our agents.
 “It’s great to have Damian Hirst’s Newport Street Gallery here – one of the most important artists of our time is showing his faith in SW8.
 Battersea Power Station is also taking responsibility for the area’s culture – they’re committed to only letting their commercial facilities to independent businesses, which really helps the area maintain its diversity.”

 A long-term view of the London property market

 Like so many aspects of the London property market, regeneration is a long-term strategy.
-Fiona is confident that Nine Elms is on the right track to being as successful as Docklands has been.
+Henry Wiltshire is confident that Nine Elms is on the right track to being as successful as Docklands has been.

 Buy and sell property in SW8

-Fiona and the team are always delighted to hear from developers, investors and private clients alike.
-To buy and sell property in the Nine Elms area, contact Fiona today on 020 3696 5620.
+The Nine Elms team are always delighted to hear from developers, investors and private clients alike.
+To buy and sell property in the Nine Elms area, contact us today on 020 3696 5620.